CivicTechWR/WRvotes/docs/_data/sync/README.md

-Do not edit the files in this repo directly!
-For the 2022 municipal election we are editing the files on the web using NextCloud repositories.
-Contact us if you want access.

-If you edit and commit these files then they will be overwritten by the NextCloud versions.
+Be careful about editing the files in this folder directly!
+If this is for a live election then the files might be synchronized with NextCloud or Google Sheets.
+Please check with the project maintainers before manually submitting changes to files in this folder.